jmhb0/viddiff_3/README.md

 - in download_data.py, change the "dataset_name" to "jmhb0/ViddiffBench".
 - Remove the scripts for transforming the dataset  “update_dataset.py”
 - run everything from scratch
-- Do copy over the n_differences.json file and make sure that it's in the base dataset too.
+- pip install and so on